digital-asset/daml-katacoda/your-first-feature/1_template.md

             assertMsg "Designated user must follow you back to send a message" (elem sender following) create Message with sender, receiver = username, content
 </pre>

+- Finally paste the code into the User template after the Follow choice. **The indentation for the SendMessage choice must match the one of Follow.
+Make sure you save the file after copying the code.**

 As with the Follow choice, there are a few aspects to note here.